JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 `JTSDK-QT Environment` using an appropriate Git Client.

 ### Checkout WSJT-X Repository
 You can use any Git Client you like.
-The only thing that is of concern to the build-script is the full path including the ckeckout name, and the destination directory.
+The only things that are of concern to the build-script is the full path including the ckeckout name, and the destination directory.
 For this build example, we'll be using the following:
 ```